zolrath/wemux/README.md

   (shared cursor) or work independently in another window (separate cursors) in the same tmux session.

-It features multi-session support as well as user listing and notifications when users attach/detach.
+It features multi-server support as well as user listing and notifications when users attach/detach.